Alejogb1/job-board/blog-data/verilog-initial-block-value-settings.md

 ```
 This simple example is nothing fancy just like setting up the first step in a design.
 Here we declare an 8-bit register `my_reg` and inside the initial block we assign the value `8'hAA` to it which is just a hexadecimal representation of `10101010` if you were wondering.

-Okay lets talk about more complex cases Initial blocks can include multiple statements they all execute in the order they appear within the begin end block and this can be useful for setting different values across multiple registers This behavior is sequential within a single `initial` block.
+ lets talk about more complex cases Initial blocks can include multiple statements they all execute in the order they appear within the begin end block and this can be useful for setting different values across multiple registers This behavior is sequential within a single `initial` block.

 Now here is an example that is more practical than the previous one